 The Only Way to Raise pH and Lower Alkalinity Simultaneously

-Aeration is the only way to do so if you ever need to raise pH and lower your total alkalinity simultaneously.
-And, it’s pretty likely that you are battling a calcium scaling issue if your total alkalinity is high and your pH is too low.
+Aeration is the only way to do so if you ever need to simultaneously raise pH and lower your total alkalinity.
+And you are likely battling a calcium scaling issue if your total alkalinity is high and your pH is too low.
 So, it might be an urgently needed fix.

 Cool Your Water

 Exposing your pool water to the air on a hot day will cool it off.
 So, turn on your aerating system when the sun is roasting your pool and you feel the water getting uncomfortably warm.
 Within a few minutes, you will feel the water cool off, and the aerated mist will provide a refreshing relief until the rest of the pool cools off a bit.

 The only potential downside of aeration is that if you overdo it, your pool could get too chilly or lose some water to evaporation or the wind while it is in the air.
 However, this is not usually a big deal unless you are in Arizona or someplace else that is very dry.

 Adding aeration to your pool gives the water another way to circulate.
 Even pools with an excellent filter system tend to let water stagnate on the surface a bit.
 Do you ever see an unsightly ring of buildup around your pool wall?
 I call that the scum line.

 Thoroughly aerating the water makes the water move around a lot at the surface level and helps prevent that buildup.
 It also allows the chemicals in your pool water to interact with more water, as the splashing exposes more water to their sanitizing, balancing, or clarifying effect.

 Are There Different Aerator Options for Inground and Above Ground Pools?